MostafaGazar/keras-examples/README.md

 3. Update env file after installing some packages `conda env update`

 ## Generate a requirements.txt file:
-`conda list # Gives you list of packages used for the environment` `conda list -e > requirements.txt`
+`conda list -e > requirements.txt`

 ## Troubleshooting